Here are some Frequently Asked Questions (FAQ) asked by incoming International Students

 - Bank transfer to your newly opened bank account in Canada

-- Use a bank card
+- Use a bank card from your own country

 How do I get to and from school?